infobsmi/b33s/docs/hotfixes.md

 λ git cherry-pick 4f3317effea38c203c358af9cb5ce3c0e4173976
 ```

 *A self contained **patch** usually applies fine on the hotfix branch during backports as long it is self contained.
 There are situations however this may lead to conflicts and the patch will not cleanly apply.
-Conflicts might be trivial which can be resolved easily, when conflicts seem to be non-trivial or touches the part of the code-base the developer is not confident - to get additional clarity reach out to #hack on MinIOHQ slack channel.
+Conflicts might be trivial which can be resolved easily, when conflicts seem to be non-trivial or touches the part of the code-base the developer is not confident - to get additional clarity reach out to #hack on B33SHQ slack channel.
 Hasty changes must be avoided, minor fixes and logs may be added to hotfix branches but this should not be followed as practice.*

 Once the **patch** is successfully applied, developer must run tests to validate the fix that was backported by running following tests, locally.